euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 #### impersonateLock

-The typical use-case for impersonation is a liability vault is to seize some collateral assets during a liquidation flow.
+The typical use-case for impersonation is for a liability vault to seize collateral assets during a liquidation flow.

 However, when interacting with complicated vaults that may invoke external contracts during a withdraw/transfer, a liability vault may want to ensure that no *other* collaterals are removed during the seizure.